-To support the integration of refugee children and their families, the Football Club Social Alliance (FCSA), in cooperation with the local partners, the UN Refugee Agency (UNHCR) and Fútbol con Corazón (FCC), is training 46 young, committed people to become children’s football coaches.
+To support the integration of refugee children and their families, the Football Club Social Alliance (FCSA), in cooperation with the local partners, the UN Refugee Agency (UNHCR) and Fútbol con Corazón (FCC), trained 41 young, committed people to become children’s football coaches.
 The participants have the task of using football to convey values such as acceptance, openness, and tolerance, thereby promoting the integration of refugee children and peaceful coexistence in their communities.
 The project contributes to creating a safe environment for children and supports UNHCR’s efforts to reduce xenophobia and discrimination.

 Camila grew up in the neighbourhood of La Paz in Barranquilla, a city on the northern coast of Colombia.
 When she was 14 years old, she took part in leadership course of Fútbol Con Corazón (FCC) which changed her live.
 Since then, she has opened her own mixed football school and with the knowledge she gained during the Young Coach Education she continues to be an inspiration and role model for the kids in her community.